• journal prompts for self growth

 Spend Time In Nature

 This can be as simple as going out for a walk around your neighborhood.
-You might also go out on a hike in the foothills or spend some time near a lake or the ocean.
-Whatever you do, see if you can unplug for a bit.
+You might also go out on a hike or spend some time near a lake or the ocean.
+Whatever you do, turn off your phone and unplug for a bit.
 Notice the moment using all of your senses.
 Inhale peace.
 Exhale anything that doesn’t serve your mind, body, and soul.

 Cook A Special Meal For Yourself